will118/slyme/README.md

   - `brew install tmux vim zsh`
   - `chsh -s $(which zsh)`

+You will probably want to delete the ruby/node specific stuff from my zshrc.

 You should probably clone as `.dots` in your home dir:

 Too many things rely on it.